Nature Menu

 Once they do decide to stir themselves, sycamores put forward very alien-looking shoots (they rival in weirdness the ones on horse chestnut), which resolve themselves into tassels of flowers that hang down like bunches of grapes, and leaves that sometimes look brown and autumnal when they unfold.
 They may then grow to full size only slowly.

 Field maple (our only native maple species) also produces flowers and leaf shoots simultaneously, the flowers initially being more prominent.
-This happens usually in the second or third week (the first week in 2019 and 2024).
+This happens usually in the second or third week.
 The leaves are initially small and hang limply, as if drying out, but may grow bigger more quickly on saplings and hedgerow plants that are not going to flower.

-Poplars - both hybrid black and lombardy types - should have produced their fat maroon-coloured catkins in mid to late March: if not (as in 2015, 2016 and 2018), they do this early in April.
-Once the catkins fall, there is a bit of a pause and then in the second or third week the leaves appear - olive-coloured or even red-brown initially on hybrid black poplars, where they slowly turn green as the month progresses; sometimes slightly olive on lombardy, but very quickly turning green.
+Poplars - both hybrid black and lombardy types - have already produced their fat maroon-coloured catkins in March.
+After the catkins fall, there is a bit of a pause and then in the second or third week of April (the first week in 2026) the leaves appear - olive-coloured or even red-brown initially on hybrid black poplars, where they slowly turn green as the month progresses; sometimes slightly olive on lombardy, but very quickly turning green.
 Western balsam poplars - traditionally used as windbreak trees in orchards or hop gardens - have had foliage since March and may still have green (female?) catkins.

-London plane puts out new globular flowers in the second week (from the start of the month in central London, and more widely in 2024), the larger female ones hanging down from the tip of the twig, and being sometimes quite red but otherwise a sort of rusty brown; the male ones small, green or yellowy-green, and a bit further back on the twig.
-In each case there can be more than one flower per stalk.
+London plane, more of a street tree than a rural one, puts out new globular flowers in the second week (from the start of the month in central London, and more widely in 2024), the larger female ones hanging down from the tip of the twig, and being sometimes quite red but otherwise a sort of rusty brown or olive green; the male ones small, green or yellowy-green, and a bit further back on the twig.
+Towards the end of the month the male ones turn fluffy and fall, while the female ones get a little bit larger.

-Other trees leafing mid month (in the second week in 2019, 2020 and 2024, though not till the end of the third week in 2018 and the end of the month in 2013 and 2016) include alder, lime and rowan, the latter easy to mistake for ash due to its similar foliage.
-On alders and limes these leaves can remain very small till well into May (the lime ones look a bit like teardrops when new).
+Other trees leafing mid month include alder, lime and rowan, the latter easy to mistake for ash due to its similar foliage.
+On alders and limes these leaves can remain very small till well into May.
+The lime ones look a bit like teardrops when new.

 Elms are still in flower at the start of the month, and by mid month have bunches of their flat seeds.
-The ones you see are overhelmingly likely to be wych elm, which is in fact our native species, as English elm is generally only a hedgerow shrub due to Dutch Elm Disease.
-The seeds are joined fairly soon by the leaves, though they remain rather small until the seeds fall in May.
+The ones you see are overhelmingly likely to be wych elm, which is in fact our native species, as English elm is generally only a hedgerow shrub these days due to Dutch Elm Disease.
+The seeds seem to remain on the branches for a good while before the leaves start to come through at the end of the month, remaining rather small until the seeds fall in May.
 Once developed, a sharper point to the leaves distinguishes wych elm from English elm.

-One of the stranger tree sights of April are the pale leaves of common whitebeam, which unfold from an upright centre like tulip petals from the second or third week (sometimes not till the fourth week or even early May), and are very prominent in the landscape by virtue of their silvery tinge.
+One of the stranger tree sights of April are the pale leaves of common whitebeam, which unfold from an upright centre like tulip petals from the second or third week, and are very prominent in the landscape by virtue of their greyish (or silvery?) tinge.
+They can remain fairly small all month, however, still in their tulip-like clusters even at the month's end.
+Greyish flower buds appear but (apart from in 2026...) don't bloom until May.

-All of this usually happens either in the second week - in 2014, 2016, 2017, 2019 and 2024 - or the third week - in 2015, 2018, 2021, 2022 and 2023.
+All of this usually happens either in the second or third week.
 This at least is when the big wave occurs, but oaks are particularly sensitive to temperature, leafing eight days on average earlier for each degree rise, while ashes only leaf four days earlier, and - as is perhaps not surprising, given their long lives - they seem to have their own particular responses to the micro-climates they live in.
-It is therefore not unusual to find one only just starting at the end of the month (which is when all oaks started in cold 2013).
-By contrast, in 2017 some were out as early as the first week.
+It is therefore not unusual to find one leafing a bit earlier, or only just starting at the end of the month (which is when all oaks started in cold 2013).

 When new, beech leaves seem incredibly bright and hang in limp lines like washing hanging out to dry, making them one of the more breathtaking sights in the woods, particularly when backlit by the sun.
 Their appearance often coincides with the fullest phase of the bluebell season, the luminous green leaves providing a brilliant backdrop to the purple-blue of the flowers.

-(In 2020, very remarkably, all ashes put out leaves from mid April onwards, though they were still only about half size by the month's end, while in 2024, when female flowers seemed few and far between, many female trees put out small leaves from mid April, though they did not grow very large by the month's end.)
+Exceptions to this were 2020 and 2026, when leafing started quite widely from mid April and leaves were mid-sized at the end of the month.
+Also 2024, when female flowers were scarce and many female trees put out small leaves from mid April, though they did not grow very large by the month's end.

-One other laggard is sweet chestnut, which mostly does not leaf till May, though in the second half of April you may see some small leaves, particularly on saplings or trees that have been coppiced in the not too distant past.
+One other laggard is sweet chestnut, which mostly does not leaf till May, though towards the end of April you may see some small leaves, particularly on saplings or trees that have been coppiced in the not too distant past.

 More April pages: